Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Related Literature

 \cite{simonov2019competitive} and \cite{golden2017effects} further confirmed \cite{Coviello2017large}'s results.
 Although both studies were primarily focused on understanding how a firm's paid search advertising impacts their competitors' outcomes, their direct results show that paid search is indeed effective but that it crowds out organic traffic to some degree.
 In the case of \cite{golden2017effects}, they noted that paid advertising is approximately 63\% efficient, implying that 37\% of paid advertising is substituted by organic traffic.
 Similarly, \cite{simonov2019competitive} found that paid search ads cannibalized about 37.8\% of a brand's organic search traffic.
 Other studies also examine the impact of search result competition on conversion performance, noting attenuation in performance with increased competition \citep{agarwal2016organic, bhattacharya2021competitive}.

 Our work builds on this existing literature in several ways.
 First, our work is not limited to paid search advertising.
 While paid search is still a dominant channel in digital advertising, other channels continue to gain market share each year, reaching 61\% of all digital ad spend in 2019 \citep{marinsoftware2019}.
-Second, unlike prior ad shutoff experiments, our results uncover evidence that paid advertising can \textit{complement} organic channels rather than cannibalize it.
-Our research contributes to the literature on digital advertising by showing that, unlike previous studies, \textit{paid advertising can complement, rather than substitute, organic channels}.
+Second, unlike prior ad shutoff experiments, our results uncover evidence of positive organic spillovers from paid advertising rather than cannibalization.
+While positive digital advertising spillovers have been documented in other contexts---such as competitive spillovers to non-advertised brands \citep{sahni2016advertising}, online-to-offline spillovers \citep{kalyanam2018search}, and consumer native ad spillovers \citep{sahni2020sponsorship}---our results demonstrate a positive organic spillover back to the focal firm's own digital channel under a global ad shutoff.
 Third, our work brings ad shutoff experiments to the mobile channel.
-As mobile use and mobile advertising are both growing at unprecedented rates, understanding the extent to which paid advertising complements or substitutes organic traffic on the fastest-growing devices is essential.
+As mobile use and mobile advertising are both growing at unprecedented rates, understanding the extent to which paid advertising generates organic spillovers on the fastest-growing devices is essential.
 In a sense, our work brings the ad shutoff experiment literature from the desktop era to the mobile era.